As an Amazon Associate we earn from qualifying purchases.

 What Bra Styles Should You Wear With a C Cup?

-Even though C cups weigh around 1.2 to four pounds, you still need to wear the proper bra to keep the breasts supported and comfortable.
+Even though C cups weigh around 1.13 to 3.93 pounds, you still need to wear the proper bra to keep the breasts supported and comfortable.
 Since your C-cup breasts may also change weight, it’s ideal to choose versatile bra styles to accommodate such changes.

 - Bralette: Bralettes are lightweight bras that don’t normally include underwires and paddings.
 Instead, the structured yet soft lacy material provides coverage while being stylish.
 This is a great bra style if you want to wear a bra as outerwear.